 How can taxpayers avoid common mistakes on the IRS POA form?

 To avoid mistakes, ensure all information on IRS Form 2848 is complete and accurate.
-Double-check details such as tax periods, the taxpayer’s and representative’s information, and use a current CAF number.
+Double-check details such as tax periods and the taxpayer’s and representative’s information, and use a current CAF number.
 Clear authorizations avoid ambiguity, enhancing the form’s effectiveness and ensuring smooth IRS interactions.